chonglab-pitt/chonglab-pitt.github.io/_pages/team.md

 * Parmila Kafley, BS in chemistry & political science (2020), now a PhD in chemistry candidate with Ross Wang (Temple University).
 * Daniel Hatfield, BS in Chemistry (2013), [A&S Fellow](https://www.asundergrad.pitt.edu/research/awards-and-funding#summer-undergraduate-research-awards), now a science high school teacher at Jack M. Hebrew Academy.
 * Natalia Hajlasz, Allderdice High School (2014-2017), Regeneron High School STS 2017 Finalist, now a G1 at NYU's Courant Institute.
 * Elissa Fink (2017), [TecBio REU](http://www.tecbioreu.pitt.edu/) participant, now a PhD candidate in biophysics with Brian Shoichet (UCSF).
 * Max Dudek, BS in Molecular Biology & Computer Science (2021), NSF GRFP Award, now a PhD in chemistry candidate at U Penn.
 * Alex DeGrave, BS in Molecular Biology & Applied Math (2018), now an MD/PhD student with Su-In Lee (U. Washington).
 * Karl Debiec, PhD in Biophysics (2017), Co-advisor: Angela Gronenborn, Mellon Fellow, now a software engineer at Epic Systems.
 * Anthony Bogetti, PhD in Chemistry (2023), Mellow Fellow, now a postdoc with Ken Dill (Stony Brook University).
 * Monica Bhattacharjee, BS in Chemistry (2009), medical student at the U. Maryland at Baltimore.
-* Andrew Bellesis, MS in Biophysics (2020), now a Lab Manager at CMU.
+* Andrew Bellesis, MS in Biophysics (2020), now a Lab Manager for Irene Kaplow at CMU.
 * Lewis Baker, BS in Applied Math (2015), now a Data Scientist at Amyris.
 * Rhea Abraham, BS in Neuroscience (2025), now an MD student at the Cleveland Clinic Lerner College of Medicine.